Advanced authorization plugin

 Orthanc must of course be restarted after the modification of its configuration file.

-This section describes how a Web service suitable for the authorization plugin can be designed.
+This section describes how an external Web service suitable for the authorization plugin can be designed.

-For each HTTP/REST request that Orthanc receives, the plugin will issue a set of HTTP POST requests against the Web service that is specified in the configuration file (in the basic configuration file above, the Web service listening at http://localhost:8000/tokens/validate is used).
-The body of each of those POST requests is a JSON file similar to the following one:
+For each HTTP/REST request that Orthanc receives, the plugin will issue a set of HTTP POST requests against the Web service that is specified in the configuration file.

 {